Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Low-energy models near the -point

 Since the $\kk \cdot \pp$ Hamiltonian is Hermitian, the diagonal block of the Hamiltonian (H$^{\alpha \alpha}(\bm{k})$) should also be Hermitian and therefore, i$k_x^2 \sigma_1$, i$k_y^2 \sigma_1$, i$\sigma_1$ will not appear in the Hamiltonian.
 Using ($\psi_{1\uparrow}, \psi_{1\downarrow}, \psi_{2\uparrow}, \psi_{2\downarrow}, \psi_{3\uparrow}, \psi_{3\downarrow}, \psi_{4\uparrow}, \psi_{4\downarrow}$) as the basis, the full eight-band $\kk \cdot \pp$ model Hamiltonian (up to O($\bm{k}$) in off-diagonal terms) in the absence of the spin-orbit coupling can be written as \begin{widetext}

 \end{widetext} where $\epsilon_i=c_{0i}+c_{1i}k_x^2+c_{2i}k_y^2+c_{3i}k_x^4$.
 By fitting this model to the tight-binding one derived in Ref.~\cite{Neupert2016prx}, we can get the values of the coefficients $c_i$'s, $d_i$'s and $v_i$'s.
 The values of the parameters are given in Table.~\ref{Tab3}.
-It is important to note that although the energy dispersion obtained from the low-energy model (see Eq.~(\ref{H_kp_4})) matches well with the tight-binding Hamiltonian, there is a little mismatch between the dispersions close to the Dirac nodes.
+It is important to note that although the energy dispersion obtained from the low-energy model (see Eq.~(\ref{H_kp_4})) matches well with the tight-binding Hamiltonian, there is a little mismatch (a few $\mathrm{meV}$) between the dispersions close to the Dirac nodes.
 This discrepancy appears because the Dirac nodes are quite far from the $\Gamma$-point in the Brillouin zone, whereas our low-energy model has been written near the $\Gamma$-point.
 A near-perfect match of the $\bm k\cdot \bm p$-model dispersion with the tight-binding one can be obtained if one includes additional $\lambda k_x^3$ terms in the interband couplings in Eq.~(\ref{H_kp_4}).
 The value of $\lambda$ is also given in Table.~\ref{Tab3}.
-Since the tight-binding model cannot not reproduce exactly the energy dispersion obtained from the DFT calculations anyway, we ignore such terms from now on.
+Since the tight-binding model cannot not reproduce exactly the energy dispersion obtained from the DFT calculations anyway~\cite{thomale2019prb,Lau_2019}, we ignore such terms from now on.
+Their inclusion would not improve the accuracy of quantitative results obtained from the tight-binding model.

 We now turn to the discussion of the spin-orbit coupling.
 We ignore possible Rashba spin-orbit coupling terms, which may arise in this system by breaking inversion symmetry due to a substrate.
 According to Ref.~\cite{thomale2019prb}, the leading spin-orbit coupling term within the eight-band manifold near the Fermi level stems from the spin-flip hops along the W-Te bonds that lie in the symmetry plane, see Fig.~\ref{fig:unitcell}.
 Within the $\kk \cdot \pp$ model, this corresponds to $k$-independent spin-orbit coupling term written as